kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 - **R** penalizes control effort,
 - **P** is the solution of the Riccati equation.

+In this project, the Riccati equation and the optimal feedback gain matrix are computed automatically using the **Python Control Systems Library**, eliminating the need for manual calculations.

-Within this project, the weighting matrices are selected such that pendulum angle regulation receives the highest priority while minimizing unnecessary cart motion.
+The weighting matrices are selected such that pendulum angle regulation receives the highest priority while minimizing unnecessary cart motion.

 The complete derivation and tuning procedure are available in **[docs/06_lqr_controller_design.md](docs/06_lqr_controller_design.md)**.